You probably know by now how important your email list is.

 And there you have it!
 You now know how to build conversion focused opt-in forms for WordPress using the powerful and feature-packed Thrive Leads list building plugin.

 The truth is, email marketing is always going to be a central strategy used by those that continue to grow their following and their online business.

 If you want to succeed in building a bigger email list, you’re going to need to invest in a reliable list building solution like Thrive Leads because it delivers on design, functionality, and conversions.

-Thrive Leads is $99/year (renews at $199/year thereafter), or can be purchased as part of the Thrive Suite which hosts a bunch of essential plugins that every marketer needs to grow their business online, this costs $19/month (billed annually).
+Thrive Leads is $99/year (renews at $199/year thereafter), or can be purchased as part of the Thrive Suite which hosts a bunch of essential plugins that every marketer needs to grow their business online, this costs $299/year or $99/quarter.